wp-plugins/flickr-field-for-advanced-custom-fields/readme.txt

 See the installation and/or screenshots tab for more info.

+Looking for a clean and very easy to setup lightbox?
+I recommend Easy Fancybox: http://wordpress.org/plugins/easy-fancybox/

 == Installation ==

 1. Make sure you have Advanced Custom Fields **v4** or **v5** installed.
 Get it at http://www.advancedcustomfields.com/.